GuruCharan94/gurucharan94.github.io/_posts/2020-06-01-newsletter-issue-0.md

 - Newsletter
 tags:
 - Newsletter
-excerpt: "This is Issue #0 of The Bytes Watch.
-This issue covers all the important updates from build that you cannot miss like .NET 5, C# 9, The Terminal and Azure Static Web Apps"
+excerpt: "The Bytes Watch is a collection of links to all the interesting things I read on Azure, .NET, DevOps, Container Technologies, Productivity, Career and Leadership published as a blog post and also available as a newsletter.
+This issue covers all the important updates from Microsoft Build that you cannot miss like .NET 5, C# 9, The Terminal and Azure Static Web Apps"
 ---

 The [Bytes' Watch](https://www.gurucharan.in/newsletter/) is a collection of links to some of the things I found new and interesting in the tech world.
 Usually has links about Azure, .NET, DevOps, Container Technologies, Productivity, Career and Leadership published as a blog post and also available as a newsletter.